 Addressing Identity and Background

-If you identify with a marginalized group or have unique life experiences, such as growing up on a hippie commune, addressing this question may come naturally.
+If you identify with a marginalized group or have unique life experiences, such as growing up in a hippie commune, addressing this question may come naturally.
 However, applicants from more traditional backgrounds may need to be creative in revealing meaningful aspects of their identity.

 The Role of a Resume